brandonkrakora/Lab2-BrandonKrakora/README.md

 # Team project

-Work in teams of two but submit individually (see details below)
+YOu may work in teams of two but submit individually (see details below)

 # Objectives